ezambomsantana/introducao-grafos/README.md

-# GRAPH INTRODUCTION
+# Introduction to Graph Theory

 Graph algorithms.
 This library is used just for teaching purposes.

-To visualize the created graphs is necessary to import JUNG library. (http://jung.sourceforge.net/download.html)
+To visualize the created graphs is necessary to import JUNG library to the project. (http://jung.sourceforge.net/download.html)

 ## Implemented Algorithms

+### Search

+- Depth first search (DFS)
+- Breadth first search (BFS)

+### Minimum Path

+- Dijikstra
+- Floyd-Warshall

+### Minimal Spanning Tree
+- Prim
+- Kruskal

 ## Input